MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/healthcare-ai/deploy-medimageparse.md

 ## Prerequisites

-To use MedImageParse model with Azure AI Studio, you need the following prerequisites:
+To use MedImageParse model with Azure AI Studio or Azure Machine Learning Studio, you need the following prerequisites:

 ### A model deployment